Kangri language

 Like most of IA languages, Kangri does form a dialect continuum with its neighbouring languages.
 This includes the Pahari varieties spoken to the east Mandeali and Kullui, north to Chambeali, Gaddi & Bhateali & south-east to Kahluri.
-Besides it also share continuum north-west to Jammu Dogri and in south and west to Punjabi.
-It is currently classified under Western Pahari branch.
+Besides it also share continuum north-west to Dogri and in south and west to Majhi.
+It is currently classified under Western Pahari.

-Kangri Language is on International Dashboard of Current UD Languages since May 2021.
-Only ten Indian languages are there on this dashboard and Kangri is one of them.
-Google has also introduced Kangri keyboard for typing now.

 Script

 The native script of the language is Takri Script but now people write Kangri Language in Devanagari script.